CutieGorlAstrid/windows-cmd-utils/README.md

 Simply drag and drop the utilities in `C:\Windows` or any of its subfolders.

 #### Extract them anywhere on your hard drive and add them to PATH
 This is a bit more involved than the last method.
-You can extract the programs anywhere, but you have to manually add the folder that the programs are in to the PATH environment variables.
+You can extract the programs anywhere, but you have to manually add the folder that the programs are in to the PATH environment variable.
 For more information, visit [this page.](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)

 ## What do each of them do?
 ### sudont